Internet Hunts

 Directions: Click on the link to go to a web site with the answer to the question.
 Once you find it, click the Back button of your browser to return to this web page.
 Many of the links in this hunt are to computers on the web in Australia. (.au in the url)

 1. The kookaburra is a snake eating bird.
 It has an unusual call.
-What does it sound like?
+(Listen to it here)

 2. The female platypus digs a long nesting tunnel.
 How many eggs does she lay?